The Origin, Evolution and Functions of the Human Mind

 Awareness is already given when sensory input leads to a muscular reflex, as in primitive organisms.
 Awareness becomes more complex when it leads to the call-up of memory and, more so, when memory elements lead to competition in consequent behavior selection or when trains of “thought” are stimulated in the human brain.
 At that point, awareness flows into consciousness, especially when leading to new memory.

-In sum, consciousness is as developed as the duration, quantity, and refinement of memory (to also include, for example, elements of emotions, verbal concepts, and timing) and the complexity or multiplicity of the memory’s addressability or connectivity.
+- the quantity and refinement of memory (to also include, for example, elements of emotions, verbal concepts, and timing)

 .